Lopezjose124/Lopezjose124/README.md

 ## Welcome to my profile 👋🏾
 - 🔭 I’m currently working on my personal [website]! (work is still in progress. i stopped orking on the site to focus on coursework)
-- 🌱 I’m currently learning abput java frameworks and adanced data management
+- 🌱 I’m currently learning abput java frameworks and advanced data management
 - 👯 I’m looking to collaborate on open source projects in the near future
 - 📫 How to reach me: Lopez.jose124@icloud.com
-- ⚡ Fun fact: On my spare time I love to play the drums 🥁

 ### Connect with me:
 [<img align="left"  width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]